WFP Launches Emergency Food Operation For Conflict-Affected People In Lebanon

 "This weekend's further acceleration of the conflict underscored the need for an immediate humanitarian response.
 This comes after thousands of people had already been displaced, compounding the fragility of a population burdened by accumulated crises," WFP said.

-According to the statement, WFP has been providing assistance on the ground since day one of the crisis, reaching more than 66,000 individuals in shelters across the country, Xinhua news agency reported.
+According to the statement, WFP has been providing assistance on the ground since day one of the crisis, reaching over 66,000 individuals in shelters across the country.

-"To continue these critical operations, WFP urgently requires $105 million until the end of the year and calls on the international community to mobilise resources and support the humanitarian response," the statement added.
+"To continue these critical operations, WFP urgently requires 105 million U.S. dollars until the end of the year and calls on the international community to mobilize resources and support the humanitarian response," the statement added.

 Meanwhile, during a meeting with the cabinet to discuss the latest developments in the region, Lebanese Prime Minister Najib Mikati said that the number of displaced people due to Israeli airstrikes in Lebanon may reach one million.